kvdijken/fft/README.md

 fft.py is a program to show the live Fast Fourier Transform of a signal which is taken from a Siglent oscilloscope.
 The program will show the fft continuously with up to 55 frames per second.
 Speed is mainly limited by the speed at whoich the oscilloscope can spew out waveforms to the computer.

+A screen recording showing its output on the FM radio frequency band is show in the file fft.mp4 in the folder resources/.

 ## communication